farrah1/YDAC/README.md

 - All members will gain knowledge of and practise Agile processes such as Scrum and Kanban and their associated tools

 # Expectations:
+- Members will have an educational background or professional experience in one or more of the following areas: Software Technology, Design, UX, Process Management or Software Architecture.
+- Members will provide their own laptop
+- Members will receive 7 weeks of staff training including equity and diversity training and municipal training, as well as 5 weeks of technology-specific training.
+Training will prepare members for current industry workplaces using common industry practices.
+- Some previous technical knowledge assumed

 # Facilitation Guidelines: